jsmaskeen/os-notes/1_intro.md

 ### The Trap Mechanism

-1. When a system call is initiated (usually through a special hardware instruction called a **trap**), the hardware transfers control to a pre-specified **trap handler** (that the OS set up previously).
+1. When a system call is initiated (usually through a special hardware instruction called a **trap**), the hardware detects this event and transfers control to a pre-specified **trap handler** (that the OS set up previously).
-2. Simultaneously, the privilege level is raised to **Kernel Mode**.
+2. Simultaneously, the hardware raises the privilege level to **Kernel Mode**, ensuring the OS has full access to system resources.
-3. When the OS is done servicing the request, it passes control back to the user via a special **return-from-trap** instruction.
+3. When the OS is done servicing the request, the hardware helps pass control back to the user via a special **return-from-trap** instruction.
-4. This instruction reverts the system to **User Mode** and passes control back to where the application left off.
+4. This instruction, executed by the hardware, reverts the system to **User Mode** and passes control back to where the application left off.

 > **Note:** It is not necessary to execute the same program after returning from a syscall (the OS may switch to a different process).